You are here

 How do you test e-learning for Section 508 compliance?

 As developers ourselves we face that same question.
 We share the commitment made by the Department of Homeland Security to a common testing approach for accessibility compliance and conformity.
-Our certified Trusted Testers deliver a code-inspection based test approach for determining e-learning, software, and website conformance to the Section 508 standards.
+Our certified Trusted Testers deliver a code-inspection based test approach for determining e-learning, documents, PowerPoints, PDFs, software, and website conformance to the Section 508 standards.
 Ask us about the tools and techniques we use.

 Benefits of Trusted Testers:

 - Promotes a common understanding of the 508 standards.